|

 Meeting

-these docile mountain gorillas is a unique and awe inspiring experience
+these docile mountain gorillas is a unique and awe inspiring

-life-long memories. |
+leaving you with life-long memories. |

 |